Hey Joe: Later recordings / live performances (1967–present)

 Marmalade recorded a version of the song in 1968 because they needed a B-side to their single "Lovin' Things" in a hurry, and because they thought it was a traditional song and as such, the band would get the songwriting royalties from it.
 Marmalade guitarist Junior Campbell stated in interview that "Jimi Hendrix's version had already sold about 200,000 copies and then we sold about 300,000 on the flip of 'Lovin' Thing'.
 But then the following year, the bloke who'd written the bloody song suddenly turned up out of the woodwork!".
 Frank Zappa recorded a parody of the song, titled "Flower Punk", on the Mothers of Invention album We're Only in It for the Money in 1968.
 The song was one of several on the album that parodied the fashionable hippie lifestyle.
-Lyrics in Zappa's version included "Hey Punk, where you goin' with that flower in your hand?/Well, I'm goin' up to Frisco to join a psychedelic band."
+Lyrics in Zappa's version included "Hey punk, where you goin' with that flower in your hand?/Well, I'm goin' up to Frisco to join a psychedelic band."

-It was recorded at a slower tempo, and included as the track No. 8 of the album Shades of Deep Purple (1968), by Deep Purple.
+It was recorded at a slower tempo and included as track 8 on the album Shades of Deep Purple (1968) by Deep Purple.

-Wilson Pickett released a version of the song that reached No. 59 on the US Hot 100 in August 1969, No. 29 on the US R&B chart, No. 42 on the Canadian RPM magazine chart, and No. 16 on the UK chart.
+Wilson Pickett released a version of the song that reached No. 59 on the US Hot 100 in August 1969, No. 29 on the US R&B chart, and No. 42 on the Canadian RPM magazine chart.
 Patti Smith released a cover of "Hey Joe" as the A-side of her first single, backed with "Piss Factory", in 1974.
 Her version is unique in that she includes a brief and salacious monologue about fugitive heiress Patty Hearst and her kidnapping and participation with the Symbionese Liberation Army.
 Smith's version portrays Hearst as Joe with a "gun in her hand".

-In 1983, English synth-pop duo Soft Cell released "Hendrix Medley", combining Hey Joe, Purple Haze and Voodoo Chile, as a 12-inch EP bundled with initial copies of their second studio LP, The Art of Falling Apart.
+In 1983, English synth-pop duo Soft Cell released "Hendrix Medley", combining "Hey Joe", "Purple Haze" and "Voodoo Chile", as a 12-inch EP bundled with initial copies of their second studio LP, The Art of Falling Apart.

-In 1992, Gothic metal/Doom metal band Type O Negative released a version (entitled "Hey Pete", after the band's vocalist's name) on their pseudo-live album The Origin of the Feces.
+In 1992, gothic metal/doom metal band Type O Negative released a version (entitled "Hey Pete", after the band's vocalist's name) on their pseudo-live album The Origin of the Feces.
 The Make-Up recorded a version for their 1999 album Save Yourself.

-In 1996, Brazilian alternative rock band O Rappa released a version in Portuguese of the song on their second album Rappa Mundi, featuring rapper Marcelo D2, from Brazilian rap band Planet Hemp.
+In 1996, Brazilian alternative rock band O Rappa released a Portuguese version of the song on their second album Rappa Mundi, featuring rapper Marcelo D2 from Brazilian rap band Planet Hemp.

+Former Led Zeppelin singer Robert Plant recorded a longer and brooding version for his 2002 album Dreamland.

 A version of the song was recorded by Charlotte Gainsbourg for the soundtrack of the 2013 art film Nymphomaniac.

 In Wrocław, Poland, several records were set for mass performances of "Hey Joe".
 The latest was on May 1, 2023, when 7,967 guitarists played the song outdoors.